 [I asked,] “Why does he have to have quiet hands?
 He’s not hurting anyone.”
 “Why can’t we just find out what’s bothering him and help him find a solution?”
 “Why do we need to track that he knows 1000 words when he obviously knows way more than that?”
 Every time I would question their methods or their reasoning, my questions would be answered with some variation of, “This is the only evidence-based treatment for autism.
 It’s the only way they can learn.”

 Moreover — and it took me awhile to catch on to this — behaviorists often use “EBP” just as a shorthand for the practices they like, in contrast to the (progressive or humanistic) approaches they revile.
 It doesn’t matter if the evidence is actually weak or ambiguous or even if it points in the other direction.
 They’ll always come up with some reason to dismiss those inconvenient findings because their method is “evidence-based” by definition.
-(On social media and elsewhere, you can get a glimpse of how modern behaviorism resembles a religious cult, with adherents circling the wagons, trading ad hominem attacks on their critics, and testing out defensive strategies to employ when, for example, people with autism speak out about how ABA has harmed them.
+(On social media and elsewhere, you can get a glimpse of how modern behaviorism resembles a religious cult — closer to Scientology than to science — with adherents circling the wagons, trading ad hominem attacks on their critics, and testing out defensive strategies to employ when, for example, people with autism speak out about how ABA has harmed them.
 Or when scholarship shows just how weak the empirical case for ABA really is.)

 Which brings us back to that new research review.
 The work of eleven authors — including, interestingly, an ABA therapist — representing the University of Texas, Boston College, Vanderbilt, and Mount Holyoke, it was published in January 2020 in Psychological Bulletin (PB), a prestigious social science journal that specializes in lengthy integrative research reviews.
 The article is not a polemic.
 It does not consider, and appears not even to be informed by, any of the broader objections to ABA that are raised by autistic people or that I’ve raised here.
 It confines itself to describing peer-reviewed research.
 The authors cast a wide net, looking for every English-language study in the last half-century that compared an intervention group with a control group in treating children up to age 8 who had been diagnosed with Autism Spectrum Disorder.
 This yielded 1,615 separate results from 150 reports representing 6,240 participants.